 Common bugs that may attack sugar snap peas include aphids, slugs, and pea weevils.
 You can control aphids with insecticidal soap or a gentle stream of water to knock them off the plants.
 Slugs can be managed using beer traps or diatomaceous earth around the base of the plants.
 Keeping your garden clean and ensuring good airflow will help prevent fungal diseases like powdery mildew.
 Some small birds such as Goldfinches may also eat tender sprouts.
 If your birds like tender legumes like mine do, you can share, plant more, or try using a mesh cage.

-One of the most rewarding parts of growing sugar snap peas is the harvest.
+One of the most rewarding parts of growing spring peas is the harvest.
 These peas are best picked (early and often) while they are still young and tender, with the pods fully formed but not yet overripe.
 The peas should be plump but not bulging out of the pod.

 Continuous Harvest

-- Succession Planting: To extend your harvest, try planting sugar snap peas every 2 weeks.
+- Succession Planting: To extend your harvest, try planting peas every 2 weeks.
 This ensures that you’ll have a continuous supply of fresh peas.

-- Trellis or Fence: Sugar snap peas love to climb, so provide a sturdy support system.
+- Trellis or Fence: Peas love to climb, so provide a sturdy support system.
 A tall trellis or fence makes harvesting easier and keeps the plants off the ground, reducing the risk of pests and disease.

 - Soil Health: Adding compost each season can improve soil structure and fertility.
 Sugar snap peas fix nitrogen in the soil, making them a good crop to plant before heavier feeders like tomatoes or corn.

-- Fall Planting: In warmer climates, you can also plant sugar snap peas in the fall alongside your salad greens for a second harvest before the first frost.
+- Fall Planting: In warmer climates, you can also plant peas in the fall alongside your salad greens for a second harvest before the first frost.

 Final Thoughts

-Growing sugar snap peas is an easy and rewarding experience that offers a steady supply of fresh, sweet pods throughout the spring.
+Growing spring peas is an easy and rewarding experience that offers a steady supply of fresh, sweet pods throughout the spring.
 Whether you’re a beginner or an experienced gardener, these peas are relatively low-maintenance and ideal for cool-weather gardening.
-With proper care, a little patience, and some space for climbing vines, you’ll soon be enjoying the delicious, crisp crunch of homegrown sugar snap peas in your meals.
+With proper care, a little patience, and some space for climbing vines, you’ll soon be enjoying the delicious, crisp crunch of homegrown peas in your meals.